iafisher/venice/docs/design/venice-v0.1.md

 The standard boolean operators—`and`, `or`, and `not`—are supported in Venice 0.1.
 Boolean operators are lazy, e.g. the expression `x and y` won't result in the evaluation of `y` if `x` evaluates to false.

 ### Comparisons
 The operators `>`, `>=`, `<`, and `<=` can be used to compare integers and strings. `==` and its inverse `!=` can be used to check equality of any two values of the same type.
-For compound types (lists, tuples, and maps), the equality operator first checks that the containers have the same number of elements, then recursively checks that each element is equal to the other.
+For compound types (lists, tuples, maps, and records), the equality operator first checks that the containers have the same number of elements (if applicable—two tuples or two records of the same type will always have the same number of elements), then recursively checks that each element is equal to the other.
 All comparison operators yield a boolean value.

 ### Arithmetic operations
 The arithmetic operators in Venice are `+`, `-`, `*`, `//`, and `%`, for addition, subtraction, multiplication, floor division, and modulo, respectively.
-The `/` operator is reserved for future use as the real division operator with floating-point numbers. `-` is also a unary negation operator.
-The behavior of a program upon integer overflow or underflow is undefined.[^may-change]
+The `/` operator is reserved for future use as the real division operator with floating-point numbers. `-` also serves as the unary negation operator.
+The result of an arithmetic operation that causes integer overflow or underflow is undefined.[^may-change]

 Venice 0.1 has no bitwise operators, and the internal representation of integers (e.g., two's complement) is left unspecified.[^may-change]